ur64n/SQL-Queries-in-database/README.md

 Main goals this repository are demonstrate my creating and managing abilities in database.

-I'm using this like a guide for junior SQL user.
+I'm using this like a guide and sharing for junior SQL user.

 ##Projects file w3schools